FREQUENTLY ASKED QUESTIONS

 Our staff at Camp Hope is made up of volunteers.
 All volunteers are trained in protocols to serve the special needs of our campers.

-Leadership: Camp is directed by an on-site Camp Director and two or more assistant Directors, as well as multiple Group Leaders.
+Leadership: Camp is run by on-site Camp Directors, as well as multiple Group Leaders.
 The leadership team is made up of volunteers with extensive Camp Hope experience.

-Camp Hope has an on-site registered nurse 24 hours each day for the entire camp.
-Medications or other daily medical needs are administered by the nurse.
+Camp Hope has an on-site registered nurse 24 hours daily for the entire camp.
+The nurse administers medications or other daily medical needs.
 Any emergency situations are immediately referred to 911 Emergency personnel.

 All volunteers are interviewed, screened and receive an independent background check.